Passing the CFA® Exam Level III Constructed Response: Video Tutorial

 Now, in part two, we’re going to do several things.
 We are going to go back over Question 2B.
 We’ll see if you’ve applied what we’ve all been talking about.
 We’ll show you a calculation-type question because they do include those in constructed response.
 They’re going to stress showing your work.
 We’re going to cover what many people call the worst question they get on the exam—an investment policy statement relating to an individual.
 It’s the one many people have nightmares about because they’re not following a taught process.
 It’s not even that hard to do.
 And we’ll talk about some additional next steps that you’re going to want to be following over the next months.

 So, time to take a break.
 Think about what you’ve learned.
 Work on Question 2B, put it away for a day or two, come back and review it before you watch Part 2.
 See you then.

 Looking for more tips on how to pass the CFA Level III exam?
-Enroll in one of our CFA Level III Premium or PremiumPlus study packages to receive expert instruction and CFA study materials that provide a solid framework to prepare, practice, and perform on the CFA exam.
+Enroll in one of our CFA Exam Level III Premium or PremiumPlus study packages to receive expert instruction and study materials that provide a solid framework for preparing, practicing, and perform on the CFA exam.